camilstaps/SODA-POP-source/README.md

 and once again after a word space has been detected.
 To finish, press the keyer switch again.
 The message will be played back while the display reads `St.?` (from 'store').
 After this, store the message with either side of the paddle.
-Pressing the keyer switch allows you to key in a message again; pressing the keyer switch once more returns to the default state.
+Pressing the RIT switch allows you to key in a message again; pressing the RIT switch once more returns to the default state.

 The maximum message length is 64 by default (can be changed in `settings.h`).
 If you try to enter more characters, the error routine is enabled (see below).